Generalized Nagaoka ferromagnetism accompanied by flavor-selective Mott states in an SU($N$) Fermi-Hubbard model: Isotropy of the magnetic susceptibility

 Here, the external field used in the main part of the paper corresponds to choosing $h_{N-1} \neq 0$ and $h_{\alpha} = 0$ for $\alpha = 1, \ldots, N-2$.
-The corresponding change in the chemical potential per flavor induced by the external field is given by
+The corresponding change in the chemical potential for each flavor induced by the external field is given by

 When the interaction strength and temperature are fixed, the vector $\bm{n} \equiv (n_1,\ldots, n_N)$ depends only on the chemical potential.
 Accordingly, it can be expanded as

 where $[\bm{J}_{\bm{n}}(\bm{\mu})]_{i,j} \equiv \partial n_i / \partial \mu_j$, and the exchange symmetry among flavors ensures that the diagonal and off-diagonal components of the Jacobian matrix $\bm{J}_{\bm {n}}(\bm{\mu})$ take the same value as $d \equiv [\bm{J}_{\bm{n}}(\bm{\mu})]_{i,i}$ and $o \equiv [\bm{J}_{\bm{n}}(\bm{\mu})]_{i\ne j}$, respectively.